eherra/catebook/README.md

 ### Heroku

-Application is hosted on Heroku as well and by default users can't upload any photos on Heroku's free version. (can be uploaded, but some actions when using the database regarding the photo information (fetching and showing the photo/removing photo) will lead to an error.)
+Application is hosted on Heroku as well (hit me up if you want the link) and by default users can't upload any photos on Heroku's free version. (can be uploaded, but some actions when using the database regarding the photo information (fetching and showing the photo/removing photo) will lead to an error.)

 However, there's a trick for this and that's why there're a bit odd looking configurations on my code when fetching photos from the database in order to make it work on free version. (photo bytes encoded to a string with a help of [Base64](https://en.wikipedia.org/wiki/Base64) library when fetching and showing the photo)